tinkerbell/tink/docs/components.md

 ### Hegel

-It is the metadata service used by Rover and Osie during provisioning.
-It collects the data from Cacher and transforms it into a different structure that is used as the metadata.
+It is the metadata service used by Tinkerbell and Osie during provisioning.
+It collects the data from Tinkerbell and transforms it into a different structure that is used as the metadata.
 The data thus received is in JSON format.

 ### Database